ECHL 2024-25 Season Preview: Tahoe Knight Monsters

 Andrew Fielder/InsideTheRink

 Heading into the 2024-25 season, the Knight Monsters will have a coaching staff that has had a decent amount of ECHL experience, as Head Coach Alex Loh spent six years with the Adirondack Thunder, including three years as a Head Coach before spending the past two seasons with the Savannah Ghost Pirates before taking over as the interim Head Coach on February 1st.
-Joining Loh will be Brett Boeing who spent three years as a player in the ECHL before spending last season an assistant coach with the Dubuque Fighting Saints.
+Joining Loh will be Brett Boeing, who spent three years as a player in the ECHL before spending last season as an assistant coach with the Dubuque Fighting Saints.

 The Roster